z0n3d100/reference-architectures/web-app/deployment/readme.md

-#### Step 4 Enter the passwords for certificate and for the sql server administrator
+#### Step 4 Enter the passwords for certificate and for the sql server administrator and export the variables to be used by the deployment script.

 **Note:** Sql administrator has a minimum password size of 8 characters requirement.
 For sql password requirements Check https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-2017 for Sql administrator password requirements